wildjames/flashcards/nhs-flashcards-frontend/README.md

 - [ ] Web-scraping.
 Maybe via webhooks?
 - [STRETCH GOAL?]
 Database hookup?

+The google sheets group creation dialogue box is in there, I just need a backend endpoint to handle it.
+Probably some background task to run an update every 15 minutes?
+Hour?
+Whatever.
+I could use APScheduler.
+A new task for each sheet, or one master update task that spawns them all at once?

 ## Getting Started

 First, run the development server: